ishita-sawhney/DSA_Labfile/README.md

 # Exp11: Singly Linked List
 This program allows to perform creation, display, insertion and deletion operations in singly linked list.

+# Exp12: Doubly Linked List
+This program allows to perform creation, display, insertion and deletion operations in doubly linked list.